PaddyHQ/PaddyHQ-PyBer-Analysis/README.md

 * More rides in urban cities by far.
 Many fewer in rural cities.
 * More drivers in urban and less in rural
-* Fares are up.
+* More money is being made in fares for Urban
-* *are per ride in rural is much higher- probably means rides are longer- trend is conserved
+* Fare per ride in rural is much higher- probably means rides are longer- trend is conserved
 * Fare per driver in rural is much higher- ratio of rides to drivers is higher in rural.
 Means there is less drivers to go around

 ![Fig 2](./Analysis/fig9.png)